The author is fascinated by the concept of space exploration and whether or not the pros outweigh the cons.

 Jobs created by space program

 Disadvantages: Space Exploration and Pollution

-Two recent events drastically increased the amount of space junk floating through the universe.
-The first took place in 2007 when the Chinese government tested a missile by smashing an old weather satellite, breaking the it into 150,000 pieces of debris.
-The next dramatic increase happened two years later, when two satellites crashed into one another.
+Two events in recent history drastically increased the amount of space junk floating through the universe.
+The first took place in 2007 when the Chinese government tested a missile by smashing an old weather satellite, breaking it into 150,000 pieces of debris.
+The next dramatic increase happened two years later when two satellites crashed into one another.

 The High Cost of a National Space Program